Post overview: Best Whisky on Islay

 - Big hitter: Octomore 11 (for peat lovers), The Classic Laddie otherwise

-Founded in 1881, Bruichladdich is best known for their staunch reliance on traditional production methods (much like its neighbors).
+Founded in 1881, Bruichladdich is best known for their unapologetic and staunch reliance on traditional production methods.
 From traditional floor malting and direct-fired stills, the only thing that has changed at this cherished Islay distillery is the expansion of their ever-growing production.

 Bruichladdich uses a variety of barely to create their distinctively unique whiskies on Islay.
 They’ve built a successful fan base around complex flavors that ripe with notes of vanilla, fruit and earthy peat.